CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/tiler.md

 {{% bannerNote type="note" title="tip"%}}
 If `drop_fraction_as_needed` is used, a `fraction_dropped_per_zoom` property will be included in the TileJSON, containing an estimate of the percentage of the features that have been dropped per zoom level.
 Please bear in mind that the exact percentages can be up to 5% higher.
 {{%/ bannerNote %}}

+{{% bannerNote type="note" title="warning"%}}
+There are some cases where [flat-rates](https://cloud.google.com/bigquery/pricing#flat-rate_analysis_pricing) is the only option to create a tileset.
+Some tables containing huge geographies might trigger a `Query exceeded resource limits` error because of the high CPU usage.
+{{%/ bannerNote %}}

 {{% customSelector %}}